mvaganov/thinkwithtools/curriculum.md

 ## Class 3: AI as an Idea Generator
 <details><summary>Review About Me Card</summary><ul>
 <li> Pair up, and explain your character card to one other student.
+Why did you choose that image?
+Why did you write that text?
 <li> The class should reconvene after a short time for group discussion, and each student should briefly show their character card to the entire class.
-<li> Students should be ready to answer any questions about their work.
+Students should be ready to answer any questions about their work.
 </ul></details>
 <details><summary>Explore tables in HTML</summary><ul>
 <li> In class exercise:<ul>
   <li> Share your screen with students
-  <li> Teach basic tables.
-Use a similar approach to the one for CSS, with the following code (or something similar):<code>
+  <li> Teach basic HTML tables.
+You can use a similar approach to the one for CSS, with the following code (or something similar):<code>
 &gt;style type="text/css"><br>
 table { border: 1px solid #f00; border-spacing: 5px; }<br>
 td { border: 1px solid black; padding: 10px; }<br>